petebra11/rpi4-ubuntu-server/README.md

 ## After first boot and restart:

-  ### (With display attached):
+  ### With display and keyboard:
   - Login using ubuntu:ubuntu and change root password
   - Run command sudo apt update
   - Run command sudo apt upgrade
   - reboot

 ### Add groups and users
-  (It is best practice to use users and groups to be able to track who does what, and restrict who does what, respectively.
-Logging in as root is ill advised for many more reasons.)
+  It is best practice to use users and groups to be able to track who does what, and restrict who does what, respectively.
+  Logging in as root is ill advised for many more reasons.
   - Run command sudo addgroup groupname
     - To delete a group, run command sudo delgroup groupname
-  - Run command sudo adduser username [groupname]
+  - Run command sudo adduser username
+    - To add a user to a group, run command sudo adduser username groupname
     - To delete a user, run command sudo deluser username

-  #### Headless:
+  ### Headless:

 More To Do:
   - [ ] Add headless config
   - [ ] Set static IP
   - [ ] ssh key-based authentication
-  - [ ] Add users
+  - [X] Add users
   - [ ] Add firewall
   - [ ] Open port to internet